 The tourist center stands at the entrance to the Great Arch National Park and was built in preparation for an influx of visitors after recent development of both the crags in the area and a tour through the lower river arch.
 However, for whatever reason, it appears the traffic to the Valley is not as high as anticipated yet.
 Still, there were a large number of Chinese tourists passing through the area each day while we were in town.
 After managing to find the one staff member willing to try their English out on us, we each purchased a week-long pass granting us entry to the park for CNY 60 ($9 USD).

 Finding somewhere to stay was another fun challenge, as our Mandarin was limited to ‘Hello,’ ‘Where is the toilet?’ and ‘Thank you.’
 But after spotting a Petzl flag, we made a beeline for that building.
 The accommodation was perfect.
-CNY 60 per night for a twin or double room with an ensuite, climbing posters, and guidebooks everywhere, a couple of comfy hammocks, and a great deck to chill out on, too.
+CNY 60 per night for a twin or double room ensuite, climbing posters, and guidebooks everywhere, a couple of comfy hammocks, and a great deck to chill out on, too.

 Itching to get on the rock, we headed off to the end of the road again and entered the Great Arch National Park.
 The Great Arch lies a kilometer or so from the park entrance, and while there are green open-air tour buses that shuttle tourists up the road, as a climber, you’ll have to make the walk.
 After about five minutes, the Arch came into view, and the photos really can’t do it justice.
 It was breathtaking.
 Full of renewed energy, we rushed another five minutes down the road to a river crossing.